 Week 15: Financing Decisions, Pitching to Investors & Spiritual Capital

-Week 16: Leadership and Project Management, Significant Other Covenant, and Reflection of the Journey, Part II
+Week 16: Leadership & Project Management, Significant Other Covenant, & Reflection of the Journey, Part II

 Throughout the Entrepreneur Academy, entrepreneurs work to develop and refine an investment-worthy business plan.
 Upon graduation, these entrepreneurs are invited to submit their business proposals to Sinapis’ annual Business Competition.

 If selected, they compete in a live event to pitch their business to a panel of business leaders, influencers, and investors.
 The winner receives grant-based seed capital.
 And in participating countries, outstanding finalists are invited to join Sinapis’ Fast Track Accelerator business accelerator program.